Monthly meeting: Management

 A monthly meeting is usually associated with a particular place of worship; in many cases, the associated meeting house has a distinctive style of architecture and interior design, to represent the Quaker testimony of Simplicity.
-Some meeting houses in the United States are among the earliest remaining religious structures in the country, and the oldest meeting house is likely the Third Haven Meeting House in Talbot County, Maryland, built between 1682 and 1684.
+Some meeting houses in the United States are among the earliest remaining religious structures in the country, and the oldest meeting house in America is likely the Third Haven Meeting House in Talbot County, Maryland, built between 1682 and 1684.